GRMrGecko/nginx-cache-purge/README.md

 # nginx-cache-purge
 A tool to help purge Nginx cache.
 It can either run locally with the purge command, or run as a local unix service to allow for purging by Nginx http requests.
+The tool supports using wildcard/glob syntax in the purge key to match multiple keys from the cache.

 ## Install
 You can install either by downloading the latest binary release, or by building.